Serving in Ministry for Over 30 Years

 Some wounds you can grow out of and others follow you for decades.
 My dad was manic depressive (they call it bi-polar these days) and didn’t like the idea of taking medicine because it was shameful back then, plus he had political aspirations that he felt would be hindered if it was found out that he had mental illness.
 Pride played a part, but his unhealthy thinking deceived him.

 Growing up with unchecked mental illness can be very damaging.
 When I was about 7 years old, I had an experience that marked me for the majority of my life.
-My siblings and I were standing outside of my parent’s locked bedroom door while inside the bedroom my mother was screaming and crying uncontrollably, yelling to us through the door that he had a gun and was threatening to kill himself.
+My siblings and I were standing outside of my parent’s locked bedroom door while inside the bedroom my mother was screaming and crying uncontrollably, yelling to us through the door that my father had a gun and was threatening to kill himself.

 Over the hysteria of my mother, my older brother, Bryn, (a mere 11 years old at the time) directed my father to put the gun down and open the door.
 Amazingly, Dad listened to him and did what he was told to do.
 That experience convinced me that my mother was unable to keep my father from killing himself and that it was going to be up to us kids to keep him alive.